 TOUR THE MEMORIAL BATTLESHIPS MISSOURI & ARIZONA

-We pickup in our mini-buses or open-air trolley at a number of central locations in Waikiki and bring you to the Pearl Harbor visitor center.
-From there you are free to explore the museums before boarding the boat for a solemn visit to the Arizona Memorial.
-The memorials stark white structure straddles the sunken battleship destroyed on the first day of the war.
+We'll pick you up with our bus, motorcoach, or open-air trolley, at one of several central locations in Waikīkī and bring you to the Pearl Harbor Visitor Center.
+From there, you can explore the museums before heading across the harbor on a Navy boat for a solemn visit to the Arizona Memorial.
+The Memorial's stark white structure straddles the remains of the Arizona that was destroyed during the attack.

-After coming back from the memorial, we take a short drive over to the Battleship Missouri.
-You are free to explore the ship and itʻs many decks.
-Go inside and check out many of the interesting exhibits, films and more.
-See the spot where a kamikaze attack damage the ship in the final days of the war.
+After returning from the Memorial, we take a short drive to the Battleship Missouri.
+You are free to explore the ship and its many decks.
+Go inside and check out many of the interesting exhibits, films, and more.
+See the spot where a kamikaze attack damaged the ship in the final days of the war.

-Afterwards, we will take a drive through historic downtown Honolulu before dropping you back to your Waikiki or Ko Olina hotel.
+Afterward, we will take a drive through historic downtown Honolulu before dropping you back to your Waikiki hotel.

-If you’re staying on an outer island (Maui, Big Island, or Kauai) don’t miss an opportunity to visit historic Pearl Harbor on our small group tours.
+If you’re staying on an outer island (Maui, Big Island, or Kaua'i) don’t miss an opportunity to visit historic Pearl Harbor on our inter-island group tours.

 BATTLESHIP MISSOURI & USS ARIZONA TOUR FEATURES